rotiawan/Restaurant_Menu/README.md

 # Nusantara Restaurant - Website

-This project is a simple and visually appealing restaurant website called **Nusantara Restaurant**.
+This project is a simple and visually appealing menu website called **Nusantara Restaurant**.
 It provides users with a menu to choose from, the ability to place an order, and select different options for sides and payment methods.
 The website features a responsive design with a fun and interactive layout.

 ---

 ## Features

-- **Menu Display**: Shows different menu items with images, descriptions, and prices.
+- **Menu Display**: Shows different menu items with images and descriptions.
 - **Order Form**: Allows customers to place their orders, select sides, and choose payment methods.
-- **Responsive Layout**: The website is styled to be responsive and looks great on various screen sizes.
 - **Custom Fonts & Animations**: The page uses a custom font and background animations for an engaging experience.

 ---